 In order to understand the controversy, one need merely look at the Jame Gumb character.
 In the film, Gumb is a serial killer who kidnaps overweight women in order to skin them, thereby fashioning himself a ‘woman-suit’ so he can change his identity.
 After each killing, Gumb, known to the media as ‘Buffalo Bill,’ places a month in the throat of his victims in order to sign his work, and symbolize his desire to change.
 On his trail is Clarice Starling, a budding FBI agent who must enlist the help of serial killer Hannibal Lecter in order to track down the psycho.

-Gumb has a white poodle named precious, dances around wearing women’s clothes and a scalp, and has had a homosexual relationship with a male in his past.
-Because of this, many assumed the character was gay and/or transgender and denounced the film as homophobic.
-However, the makers of the film, especially actor Ted Levine who played Gumb, had a far different interpretation of the character when making the film.
+Gumb has a white poodle named precious, dances around wearing women’s clothes and a scalp, and has had a homosexual relationship with at least one male in his past.
+On the surface, it seems pretty obvious that the character is a negative stereotype of the LGBT community.
+However, the makers of Lambs dismiss these claims.
+Actor Ted Levine who played Gumb, had a far different interpretation of the character when making the film.